Myers-Briggs vs Spiritual Gifts: What's the Difference?

 - Your burden — what breaks your heart

-- Your audience — who you are built to serve
+- Your audience — who you're built to serve

-- Your blocks — what is keeping you stuck
+- Your blocks — what's keeping you stuck

 - Your season — where you are in your journey

-- Your vision — what you would do if nothing stopped you
+- Your vision — what you'd do if nothing stopped you

 These are the dimensions that connect personality to calling.
 Without them, you have an interesting profile and no direction.